Creating pull requests

 A basic tutorial how to handle repositories on Github can be found here: https://help.github.com/articles/fork-a-repo.

 The steps described below are use-cases for a quick start with practical examples for contributing code to IzPack.
+They are kept simple especially for users new to Git and Github.

 Setting Up a User Repository